Plan, Verify and Fill: A Structured Parallel Decoding Approach for Diffusion Language Models: Experiment Results

 \subsection{Experiment Settings}

-We evaluate PVF on six benchmarks datasets spanning mathematical reasoning, coding synthesis, and broad knowledge: GSM8K \cite{cobbe2021training}, MMLU-Pro \cite{wang2024mmlupro}, ARC-Challenge (ARC-C) \cite{clark2018think}, WinoGrande \cite{sakaguchi2021winogrande}, HumanEval \cite{chen2021evaluating}, and MATH \cite{hendrycks2021measuring}.
-LLaDA-8B-Instruct and Dream-7B-Instruct are used as base models to verify that PVF’s performance gains are model-agnostic.
-We report both accuracy and efficiency, using the Number of Function Evaluations (NFE), the total number of model forward passes required to complete a sequence, as our primary efficiency metric.
+We evaluate PVF on four benchmarks datasets spanning mathematical reasoning, coding synthesis, and broad knowledge: GSM8K \cite{cobbe2021training}, MMLU-Pro \cite{wang2024mmlupro}, HumanEval \cite{chen2021evaluating}, and MATH \cite{hendrycks2021measuring}.
+LLaDA-8B-Instruct and Dream-7B-Instruct are used as base models to verify that PVF’s performance gains are robust across two representative backbones.
+We report both accuracy and efficiency, using the Number of Function Evaluations (NFE), the total number of model forward passes required to complete a sequence as our main efficiency metric.
+Besides, we also report tokens generated per second (TPS) under KV cache \cite{wu2025fast} as the realized throughput metric, allowing us to verify whether fewer forward passes translate into faster generation.
 To ensure a fair comparison, we fix $\tau_{\text{high}}=0.9$ across all experiments unless stated otherwise.
 Unless otherwise specified, we follow \cite{fu2025bits,wu2025free} and use a batch size of $4$ ($k=3$), which lies within the ``free lunch'' region.

 Across all datasets, we use a fixed maximum generation length of $L=512$ and a block size of $B=64$.
 Decoding is training-free (no finetuning, no additional supervision, and no external verifier).
 Sensitivity to $L$ and $B$ is reported in Section~\ref{sec:Ablation Study: Sensitivity to Batch Size}.
 All experiments are conducted on a single NVIDIA H200 GPU.
+Additional experimental details are deferred to section \ref{sec:Additional Experimental Details}.